Amor-Jansen/BorderRealm/README.md

 - ### Frameworks, Libraries and Programs used

-    - [Google Fonts](https://fonts.google.com/) - Used to import the Shalimar and Overpass fonts.
+    - [Google Fonts](https://fonts.google.com/) - Used to import the fonts.
     - [Font awesome](https://fontawesome.com/) - Used for the footer icons and copyright icon.
     - [Git](https://git-scm.com/) - Used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
     - [Github](https://github.com/) - Used to store code after being pushed from Git.